1. Securing Appropriate Business Execution by UBE and Group Companies

 UBE will furthermore ensure that there is an internal framework in place to secure compliance with accounting standards and other regulations, and ensure the reliability of financial reporting.

-Documentation including magnetic recordings are stored and also made viewable as needed, in accordance with regulatory requirements and internal rules relating to the Board of Directors, internal memos, Group Strategic Management Committee, Company Operating Committee, and Division Operating Committee.
+Documentation including magnetic recordings are stored and also made viewable as needed, in accordance with regulatory requirements and internal rules relating to the Board of Directors, internal memos, Group Strategic Management Meeting, Chemical Strategic Management Meeting and Company Management Meeting.

-UBE will report on essential matters to the directors of Group companies, in accordance with the rules of various committees stipulated by UBE.
-Additionally, Group companies have a duty to immediately report on important events at their companies to UBE.
+UBE requires directors of its Group companies to report to UBE on essential matters in accordance with the rules of various committees stipulated by UBE.
+Additionally, UBE also requires them to immediately report on important events at their companies to UBE.

 4. Rules and Other Measures for Risk Management at UBE and Group Companies

-UBE identifies risks that could hinder the achievement of business objectives, and assesses the probability and impact of the risks in order to implement suitable measures, in the decision making by the Board of Directors and Group Strategic Management Committee.
+UBE identifies risks that could hinder the achievement of business objectives, and assesses the probability and impact of the risks in order to implement suitable measures, in the decision making by the Board of Directors, Group Strategic Management Meeting and Chemical Strategic Management Meeting.

 The following committees also pursue risk management for specific areas of risks.